MaCFP/macfp-db/Extinction/FM_Burner/Documentation/README.md

 7. T.C.
 Williams, C.R.
 Shaddix, K.A.
 Jensen, J.M.
 Suo-Anttil, Measurement of the dimensionless extinction coefficient of soot within laminar diffusion flames.
 International Journal of Heat and Mass Transfer 50:1616–1630, 2007.
 8. M.Y.
 Choi, G.W.
 Mulholland, A. Hamins, T. Kashiwagi, Comparisons of the Soot Volume Fraction Using Gravimetric and Light Extinction Techniques.
 Combustion and Flame, 102:161-169, 1995.
-9. Zeng, D., Wang, Y., Dependence of Limiting Oxygen Index of Buoyant Turbulent non-premixed Flame on Fuel, in: 26th ICDERS (International Colloquium on the Dynamics of Explosions and Reactive Systems), Boston, 2017.
+9. Zeng, D., Wang, Y., Dependence of Limiting Oxygen Index of Buoyant Turbulent non-premixed Flame on Fuel, in: 26th ICDERS (International Colloquium on the Dynamics of Explosions and Reactive Systems), Boston, 2017. [link to pdf](http://www.icders.org/ICDERS2017/abstracts/ICDERS2017-1074.pdf)